 Banks are subject to reserve requirements, which means they must maintain adequate deposits to meet potential withdrawals.
 At the end of each night, some banks fall below this requirement, while others have surplus funds.
 Banks that need to boost their funds overnight typically borrow from other banks at the fed funds rate.

 Financial institutions also have other means of borrowing, one of which is to borrow directly from the Federal Reserve via the “discount window.”
 The rate at which the Fed lends to banks via this facility is known as the “discount rate.”

 Details of the Discount Rate

 The Fed can adjust the discount rate independently from the fed funds rate.
 The discount rate is typically higher than the fed funds rate, so it is used as a last resort by banks that need to borrow.
-For example, in early 2012 the primary discount rate was 0.75%, while the fed funds rate was targeted in a range from 0% to 0.25%.
+For example, in early 2012 the primary discount rate was 0.75 percent, while the fed funds rate was targeted in a range from 0 to 0.25 percent.
 Bank borrowers also need to put up collateral to borrow from the discount window, and the Federal Reserve banks can opt not to extend a discount window loan.